-Grade 11-12 1 credit Year This course follows: THC4010 Health Core and Teacher Recommendation.
+Grade 11-12 Year l credit Prerequisite: THC4010 Health Core and Teacher Recommendation.

 Clinical Health is designed for students interested in health services careers.
 Using the major body systems as the framework, students will learn about diseases, disorders, prevention and treatment and the roles of the various healthcare providers involved in diagnosis and/or treatment.
 This course will combine content knowledge (body systems, communication, safety practices, legal issues, ethical concerns, healthcare systems) and basic skills common to all healthcare professions with work-based learning experiences that will result in a career selection consistent with the student's aptitude, interest, abilities and academic achievement.